Janet A. Deatrick, PhD, RN, FAAN

 Dr. Deatrick is best known for her research with Kathleen A. Knafl, PhD, FAAN of the University of North Carolina Chapel Hill, and their development of the Family Management Measure, which systematically recognizes multidimensional family processes involved in disease management for children with serious health problems.
 They are recently completed validation of an instrument to measure family management styles for children with chronic conditions and cancer, the Family Management Measure (FaMM) .
-In recognition for her contributions to nursing research, she won the Excellence in Nursing Research Award for the Society of Pediatric Nurses in 1997 and the 2007 Eastern Nursing Research Society’s Suzanne Feetham Nurse Scientist Family Research Award for Senior Investigators.
+In recognition for her contributions to nursing research, she won numerous awards for her research, most recently, the 2016 University of Pennsylvania School of Nursing/Claire M. Fagin Distinguished Researcher Award and the 2019 Association of Pediatric Hematology/Oncology Nurses Distinguished Researcher Award.

 Through a year’s sabbatical study (2001) with the Psychosocial Oncology Team at The Children’s Hospital of Philadelphia, Dr. Deatrick participated in training and research involving cognitive behavioral and family systems interventions for families with long-term survivors of childhood cancer.
-She is currently working with members of the Survivorship Team at The Children’s Hospital of Philadelphia regarding research based practice initiatives and Nemours Center for Healthcare Delivery Science on various initiatives regarding implementation science.
+She is currently working with members of the Survivorship Team at The Children’s Hospital of Philadelphia regarding research-based practice initiatives and Nemours Center for Healthcare Delivery Science on various initiatives regarding implementation science.